 Expect the unexpected when travelling with teenagers

-Those Japanese shinkansens are fast.
-Really fast!
+The Japanese Shinkansen is fast.
+They traverse across the Japanese countryside at lightning speed!
 One of my boys clocked it at 220km/hour using an app on his phone.
 And they run to a clockwork tight schedule.
-They pull up at the station, passengers alight and the shinkansens move off with perfectly timed, quiet precision.
+They pull up at the station, passengers alight and the Shinkansens move off with perfectly timed, quiet precision.
 They wait for no-one, as we discovered on our recent trip to Japan.

 We were travelling from Tokyo station to Iiyama station in the north – a 90 minute shinkansen journey (four hours by car).
-Iiyama is the small-town stop, a connecting shuttle bus takes you to Nozowa Onsen snow resort, where my two lads (18 and 13 years) and I were staying for six nights for a snow adventure.
+Iiyama is the small-town stop, a connecting shuttle bus takes you to Nozowa Onsen snow resort, where two of my lads (Mr 18 and Mr 13) and I were staying for six nights for a snow adventure.

 As we step off the the train with luggage in tow, my youngest turns to me and asks, “have you got my mobile phone?”